Atlas975/Notes/OperatingSystems/Computer_memory.md

 - Involves the allocation of memory during compile time before actual program execution.
 - A network of logic circuits are used to build storage of individual bits.

+## Secondary memory
+- **Non-volatile**
+- Stores data that the computer is not currently using
+- Slower than primary memory and cannot be directly accessed by processors
+- Used by hard drives, USBs etc
 ## Swap space
 - A portion of computers hard drive used to store data temporarily when a system runs out of physical / primary memory (RAM)
 - This frees up RAM for other uses, essential in [[Paging|paging]]